In our last article we covered some of the topics discussed at our annual Independent Expert Reports Breakfast seminar. These were on:

 - Reading factual accuracy drafts, carefully.

 We acknowledged that merger and acquisition transactions by listed companies, particularly those requiring an independent expert report, continue to be the subject of close scrutiny by interested parties and regulators and at times this scrutiny has become public and hostile.

 Our next set of topics will assist in closing the gaps that may result in a successful challenge to your IER and transaction by hostile or dissenting interested parties.

 These topics have all been subject to Takeovers Panel deliberations over the last 12 months.

-You may be required to commission an independent expert to evaluate your transaction by the Corporations Act or the listing rules of your financial regulator.
+You may be required to commission an Independent Expert to evaluate your transaction by the Corporations Act or Regulator.
 The resulting IER is to accompany the materials sent to shareholders and is for the purpose of ensuring they receive an independent evaluation of the transaction.

 The expert you commission must not only be independent but also appear to be independent.

 The word independent carries with it an expectation that the expert is not influenced by parties that have an interest in the transaction but rather provides an unbiased expert’s analysis of the transaction.
 That is, independence provides a framework for the protection of the investing public and is highly regulated.

 Independence, or the perception of independence can be compromised many ways.
 For example: